Wyver-Solutions/wyver-solutions/30-values.md

 Anyone that works under the Wyver Solutions banner is signed up to these values.

 At least 10% of our profits is given away to local and international charities; usually with an educational focus.
+Charities we support on a regular basis include:

+- Boaz Trust - supporting refugees and asylum seekers in Manchester
+- Reaper Ministries - particularly the school they fund and govern in Kenya
+- Emmanuel International - a small international development agency

 ### Code of ethics